kchristidis/island/README.md

 ### Background threads

-The `blocknotifier` checks the height of the ledger every `schema.SleepDuration`.
+The `blocknotifier` checks the ledger height every `schema.SleepDuration`.
 If the new height corresponds to a new a slot, it notifies the `slotnotifier`.
 The `blocknotifier` also invokes a dummy `Clock` method on the smart contract every `schema.ClockPeriod` seconds so as to ensure a continuous stream of blocks.
 We need this because the passage of blocks is how the agents in the simulation track time.

 The `slotnotifier` is notified by the `blocknotifier` when a new slot should be triggered, and notifies all subscribed agents (bidders and the regulator) of that event.
 For experiments with a separate `PostKey` phase, a second `slotnotifier` is used to signal the beginning of that phase in a given slot.

-The `statscollector` thread receives transaction statistics by the agents (what kind of transaction was invoked, what was its type, result, and end-to-end latency).
+The `statscollector` thread receives block statistics from the `blocknotifier` (what is the size of a block), and transaction statistics by the agents (what kind of transaction was invoked, what was its type, result, and end-to-end latency).
 At the end of the run, it queries the smart contract for slot statistics, and prints all statistics to files in the `output` folder; see the "Parsing the results" section for more info.

 ### Smart contract